Vegetarian's Japan Guide

 The whole event actually starts in the afternoon when the floats are carried to Bentenjima.
 The last festival that was held in 2019, this part of the festival was completed between 2 to 4 pm.
 At 9 pm, the second part of the festival started with the floats floating on the sea and ended at 11 pm.

 The festival is held on the day before Marine Day (海の日) in Japan each year.
-If you are interested in the festival, google the exact date for the year you are visiting.
+If you are interested in the festival, google the exact date for the year you visit.

 Notoro Trolley (のトロ) at Old Koiji Station (恋路駅)